szepeviktor/debian-server-tools/webserver/Atlassian-Jira.md

 ### SMTP

-Use localhost on port 25.
+Use local MTA at localhost on port 25.

 ### Init scripts